GlistEngine/GlistEngine/README.md

 8- On file explorer, go to C:\dev\glist\zbin\glistzbin-win64 directory.
 You will see a file named "GlistEngine_Win64".
 Double click this file to start the ide.

 9- You will see GlistApp and GlistEngine on the left column.
 And GameCanvas src/h files will be opened in the code editor.
+These are the source code of GlistApp.

-Click somewhere on GameCanvas.cpp.
-Then click the hammer button located on the toolbar.
-The GlistApp and the engine will be built for the first time.
+10- On the toolbar of the IDE, there is a dropdown button just next to Run button.
+Dropdown this list.
+Click "GlistApp Release" on the list.
+The GlistApp and the engine will be built and run for the first time.

-10- After the build process, you can start coding your game on GameCanvas.
+11- After the build process, you can start coding your game on GameCanvas.

 ## Troubleshooting